Australian feminist art timeline: 1980s

-1986 Mural: The Women's Mural "Bomboniere to Barbed Wire" located on Smith Street was painted by artists Megan Evans and Eve Glenn.
-The mural is 50 metres long and 12 metres high and features cacophony of local women's images celebrating the cultural diversity of the Northcote area.
+1986 Mural: The Women's Mural "Bomboniere to Barbed Wire" located on Smith Street, Fitzroy was painted by artists Megan Evans and Eve Glenn, on the former site of the Fitzroy Gasworks.
+The mural is 50 metres long and 12 metres high and features a cacophony of local women's images celebrating the cultural diversity of the Northcote area.
 "The artwork served as a reminder to many of what the area was about: community, creativity and women working together to create a great place to live."
+The mural was subsequently defaced, prompting a community campaign to document the history of the mural and responses to it.
+The mural was destroyed to make way for development as part of the Fitzroy Gasworks Development Plan.

 1987 Appointment: Betty Churcher appointed Director of the Art Gallery of Western Australia, she is the first female director of a state art gallery.

 1987 Exhibition: Feminist Narratives, George Paton Gallery, curated by Juliana Engberg.
 Artists: Pat Brassington, Debra Dawes, Leah MacKinnon, Andrea Paton, Ann Wulf.